 It creates an industry standard that is fully endorsed by all the participating companies, i.e. the shipping lines and their service providers, such as terminals and stevedores.

+The handling of the Code bring transparency and accountability into all elements covered by the scope.
 Potential problem areas are exposed by performance measurement and analysis.
 These potential problem areas can then be effectively corrected by giving feedback.
 A uniform way of working in ships and terminals ensures, that the skills developed in the handling of reefer cargoes are shared by the members of the 360 Quality Association.
 Technical cooperation is promoted between the members by the 360 Quality Association.

 The feedback resulting from the proper implementation of the Code does not only provide a measure of the performance of the participants involved directly in the handling of cargo in ships and terminals.
 Its regular feedback even provides valuable information to others who form the remaining links in the supply chain.